Karel-Brecht/AvianEye/README.md

 # Deployment Strategy

-If I were to deploy this in a production environment.
+## If I were to deploy this in a production environment.
 - Containerize the service in a container with the correct environment installed.
 - Load balancing: -> Kubernetes?
 Nginx?
 - Choose appropriate video resolution to process
 - Handle different resolutoins and aspect ratios
-- Make logs of video's processed, video duration, nr frames, processing time
+- Make logs of video's processed, video duration, nr frames, processing time, ...
-- Scalable?
-- Look into licenses of the chosen model, if it can be used for the production environment
+- Look into licenses of the used models, if they can be used for the production environment
-- Optimize model parameters, e.g. set confidence to match desired false-positive - false-negative ratio
+- Optimize model parameters to match desired false-positive - false-negative ratio
-- Process video in chuncks?
+- Process video in chuncks
 - Relies a lot on the yt-dlp package, there have been occurences that these kind of packages stop working due to Changes on YouTube's side.
 Important to use a well maintained package.
-- Provide simple API
+- Provide a simple API
 - Call it BirdsAI or BirdsAIview

-Adaptations for Real-time analysis
+## Adaptations for Real-time analysis
 - Process video in chuncks
-- Inference must be fast, not every model can be used
-- e.g. YOLOv10 should be faster than YOLOv8
+- Downscale suitable resolution and frame-rate
-- Maybe process on lower resolution and skip some frames
+- Do detections on an even lower frame-rate and interpolate
+- Implement causal tracking (without knowing the next frames)
+- AI model inference must be fast, use faster models
+    - e.g. use fine-tune an end-to-end yolo model for doing detections and classifications simmulateously
     - Train lighter and faster model on accurately labeled data provided with the stronger and slower model
-- End-to-end yolo
+    - When using seperate detection and classification, implement classification of the detections in parallel